pimcore/generic-data-index-bundle/doc/04_Searching_For_Data_In_Index/06_OpenSearch_Search_Models/README.md

 OpenSearch search models can be used when individual OpenSearch queries are needed to streamline the creation of OpenSearch search JSONs.

-This is especially useful when you want to create your own [search modifiers](../05_Search_Modifiers/README.md).
+This is especially useful when you want to create your own [search modifiers](../05_Search_Modifiers/README.md) or when you would like to create services which should directly execute searches through the OpenSearch client.
+They are used by the Generic Data Index and its search services internally to handle the execution of search queries on a lower level.

 ## Example usage in search modifier